bkuri/rightfoot/README.md

 * [Pleeease](http://pleeease.io) for CSS optimization and autoprefixing
 * [UglifyJS](http://lisperator.net/uglifyjs) for JS minification

-It features on the fly compilation, optimization and page reloading (as long as [auto-reload-brunch](http://github.com/brunch/auto-reload-brunch) is kept installed):
+It features on-the-fly compilation, optimization and page reloading.

 Everything is preconfigured and ready to go.
 All you need to do is add your bower libraries (ie. bootstrap, jquery, etc) and start editing `index.jade`.